 SILC membership includes the following Ex Officio members: the director or designee of Michigan Rehabilitation Services (DSE), the director of designee of the Bureau of Services for Blind Persons (BSBP), a representative from the Michigan Department of Civil Rights, designated by the Director of the Michigan Department of Civil Rights, who works in the Division on Deaf, Deafblind and Hard of Hearing; a representative from the Michigan Department Education, designated by the Superintendent of Public Instruction, who works in the Office of Special Education; and a representative from the Department of Health and Human Services, designated by the Director of the Department of Health and Human Services, with knowledge of all programs within the Department of Health and Human Services impacting people with disabilities.
-Ex Officio membership on SILC allows for continuous state level collaboration across multiple state departments that provide services to people with disabilities.
+Ex Officio membership on the SILC allows for continuous state level collaboration across multiple state departments that provide services to people with disabilities.

-SILC will continue partnering with the Developmental Disabilities Council to bring cultural and linguistic competency and systems change training to the CIL network in terms of providing services to the DD population.
+SILC will continue partnering with the Developmental Disabilities Council to bring services to the DD population.
 Part B funds are used by the Bureau of Services for Blind Persons (BSBP) to provide IL services to people who are blind or visually impaired and is the most appropriate entity to provide these specialized IL services.
 BSBP coordinates with IL Network on services to BSBP consumers.
 With BSBP's loss of the ability to provide homemaker services under WIOA, there is an increased need for coordination of services between BSBP and the IL Network to support people with disabilities in gaining and maintaining community-based living.
 The CILs will partner with the Michigan Disability Rights Coalition on the youth advocacy and leadership initiative.